apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 As an example we consider the Lineitem dataset from the [TPCH schema](http://www.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSTPCHLinkedData/tpch.sql).
 We assume that you have successfully created an AsterixDB instance following the instructions at [Installing AsterixDB Using Managix](../install.html). _For constructing an example, we assume a single machine setup.._

 Similar to a regular dataset, an external dataset has an associated datatype.
-We shall first create the datatype associated with each record in Lineitem data.
+We shall first create the datatype associated with each object in Lineitem data.
 Paste the following in the query textbox on the webpage at http://127.0.0.1:19001 and hit ‘Execute’.

         create dataverse ExternalFileDemo;
         use dataverse ExternalFileDemo;

         create type LineitemType as closed {
           l_orderkey:int32,
           l_partkey: int32,